shanlyvong/shanlyvong/README.md

 - Some of my interests include scientific research (especially the intersection of Neuroscience and Computer Science), computational neuroscience, neuro-oncology, and computing ethics 🥼

 ✨ Fun Facts! ✨
-- Currently Reading: The Wretched of the Earth by Frantz Fanon
+- Currently Reading: Babel by R.F.
+Kuang
 - I'm currently training for a marathon! 📣

 <!---